 Evidence shows that women-led companies often achieve better environmental outcomes.
-43 For womenled businesses to secure roles as suppliers however, they must first be aware of, and have equal access to, procurement opportunities.
-To support awareness-building, companies could partner with local women's groups to understand the key barriers which often impede the ability of women-led businesses to engage with tenders, subsequently collaborating to identify ways in which to mitigate these barriers and, if applicable, change eligibility criteria (for example, criteria relating to capital requirements with which womenled businesses often struggle to comply).
+For womenled businesses to secure roles as suppliers however, they must first be aware of, and have equal access to, procurement opportunities.
+To support awareness-building, companies could partner with local women's groups to understand the key barriers which often impede the ability of women-led businesses to engage with tenders, subsequently collaborating to identify ways in which to mitigate these barriers and, if applicable, change eligibility criteria (for example, criteria relating to capital requirements with which womenled businesses often struggle to comply). • ChileCompra, the Chilean government's central purchasing body, has prioritised working with womenled businesses.
+To achieve this, ChileCompra has rolled out training to help increase the participation of women-led businesses in public tenders; developed guidelines on gender sensitive procurement; and created a certification which women-led businesses can obtain if they meet specific requirements, which in turn reduces the burden of extra checks.
+This initiative, along with others, has helped to increase the participation of women-led businesses to 45% of all public procurement bids.